MicrosoftDocs/visualstudio-docs/docs/ide/encodings-and-line-breaks.md

 | **LS** | Line separator | 2028 |
 | **PS** | Paragraph separator | 2029 |

 When you copy text from another file or application, Visual Studio maintains the original encoding and line break characters in the copied value.
 For example, text copied from a Notepad file and pasted into a Visual Studio file use the original settings applied in Notepad.
 If you open a file that has unrecognized line break characters, Visual Studio might prompt you for instructions to normalize the inconsistent characters.
-You cal also specify the type of line breaks to apply to the imported data.
+You might also need to specify the type of line breaks to apply to the imported data.

 ## Configure encoding for special characters